NSrank/BanTools/README.md

 - **Kick Functionality**:
     - Supports immediately kicking a player using the `/bantools kick` command.
     - A custom kick reason can be specified (default uses the configured reason in the config file).
+- **Duplicate Ban Prevention**:
+    - Automatically checks if a player is already banned to prevent duplicate ban operations.
+    - Displays detailed information about existing bans (reason and duration).
+- **Duplicate Unban Prevention**:
+    - Automatically checks if a player is already unbanned or not banned to prevent duplicate unban operations.
+    - Provides clear status notification messages.
 - **Automatic Unban Mechanism**:
     - If a ban duration is specified, the ban will automatically expire when the time ends.
 - **Multi-Condition Matching**: